hazelcast/hazelcast-jet-reference-manual/src/WordCount.md

 The edge between the `accumulator` and `combiner` is also _partitioned_, similar to the edge between the `generator` and `accumulator`.
-However, there is also a key difference: the edge is also _distributed_.
-A _distributed_ edge allows items to be sent to other nodes.
-Since this edge is both partitioned and distributed, the partitioning will be across all the nodes: all entries with the same word as key will be sent to a single processor instance in the whole cluster.
+However, there is a key difference: the edge is also _distributed_.
+A _distributed_ edge allows items to be sent to other members.
+Since this edge is both partitioned and distributed, the partitioning will be across all the members: all entries with the same word as key will be sent to a single processor instance in the whole cluster.
 This ensures that we get the correct total count for a word.